elasticdog/elasticdog-com/quartz/content/drafts/Inbox.md

 - any concepts tied to hobbies, photography, watchmaking, drawing, exercise

-- value of personal metrics; are they actionable
+- value of personal metrics; are they actionable, a curiosity, or a waste of time

 - the case for optimism...another book and Scott discussion.